NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 Question: What is meant by All India Rank (AIR) in the counselling of NEET?

-Question: What is the meaning of All India Quota (AIQ) Rank?
+Question: What is the meaning of the All India Quota (AIQ) Rank?

-Answer: The AIQ rank does not include ranks of candidates hailing from Jammu & Kashmir.
-This rank will be provided to candidates who are participating in the NEET 2020 counselling for AIQ seats.
+Answer: The AIQ rank is the rank that will be provided to candidates who are participating in the NEET 2021 counselling for AIQ seats.

 Question: What is the detailed NEET seat allotment process?